-As well as the large gift shop in the main concourse, there is a smaller gift shop in the grounds near to the elephants’ viewing area.
-This caters mainly for children, but wheelchair access is possible as this is also the exit from Amazonia, the free-ranging monkey exhibit.
+As well as the large gift shop in the main concourse, there is a smaller gift shop in the grounds near to World of Wings (open seasonally).
+This caters mainly for children, but wheelchair access is possible as this is also the exit from World of Wings, a walk-through bird exhibit.

 Outdoor areas / Animal enclosures / Gardens

 Blackpool Zoo is mainly an outdoor attraction covering approximately 35 acres of level parkland, although this is mainly allocated to exotic animal enclosures.